Technology

 Remote working has not been lost on cybercriminals.
 They have seen it as an opportunity to access business networks and systems via workers’ devices and vulnerabilities in remote working connections.

-Plus, with practice and smarts like using social engineering to trick us, cyber-attacks like email phishing are harder to detect – they really do look legitimate.
+Plus, with practice and smarts like using social engineering to trick us, cyber-attacks like email phishing are more challenging to detect – they look legitimate.

 What’s in the hackers’ favour is we can’t eliminate the human factor.
-Many of us will, at some stage, open a phishing email, click on a malicious link or download what may turn out to be ransomware.
+Many of us will, at some stage, open a phishing email, click on a malicious link, or download what may be ransomware.

 What is DMARC?